-December 10, Day 5: La Minga.
-Following breakfast, we will load our van and drive for about a bit more than an hour to a wonderful little paradise, La Minga.
+April 11, Day 5: La Minga.
+Following breakfast, we will load our van and drive for a little over an hour to a wonderful little paradise, La Minga.
 Surrounded by primary forest of the Río Bitaco reserve, this is the prime site to look for the astonishing Multicolored Tanager.
-But, aside from this amazing species, the list of wonderful species found here will drop your jaw!
-Starting with toucanets and motmots and continuing with a parade of hummingbirds that include Green and Tawny-bellied hermits, Long-tailed Sylph, Brown Violetear, White-necked Jacobin, Bronzy Inca, and Speckled and Steely-vented hummingbirds.
-The birdlist also includes equally colorful birds such as Blue-winged Mountain-Tanager; Saffron-crowned, Golden, Scrub and Blackcapped tanagers; and Green Honeycreeper as well as Rusty and Masked flowerpiercers.
-We will enjoy lunch here and relax in the gardens of the lodge before heading back to Araucana, although it will be hard to leave this wonderful site.
+But, aside from this amazing species, the list of wonderful species found here will be jaw dropping!
+Starting with toucanets and motmots and continuing with a parade of hummingbirds that include Green and Tawny-bellied hermits, Long-tailed Sylph, Brown